Healthy Smiles Healthy Heartsâ„¢ Recognition Program

 Register and stay in the know

-All oral health sites should register with the ľ¹ÏÖ±²¥â€™s® Healthy Smiles, Healthy Heartsâ„¢ Recognition Program, whether they would like to perform the data attestation for recognition or not.
-However, those sites that register will have access to the latest program information, tools, communications, and resources.
-Please retain you unique ID (once registered and received via email) to log in and complete your attestation prior to May 31, 2026.
+All oral health sites should register with the ľ¹ÏÖ±²¥â€™s® Healthy Smiles, Healthy Heartsâ„¢ Recognition Program to have access to the latest program information, tools, communications, and resources.
+Attestation will open early January 2027 and will close May 31, 2027.

 The Cardiovascular-Oral Systemic Link: A Groundbreaking Interprofessional Course